Gerard Rozing

-You are invited to follow the latest news on my involvement in conferences, symposia, events, and my publications in this blog.
-If you have a comment or suggestion for me about the posting, please feel free to use the comment function at the end of each article.
-For your convenience, I have started to add a "home" icon in each post.
-Just click on the icon to bring you back to the start page.
+You are invited to follow the latest news about my participation in conferences, symposia, events and my publications in the field of liquid phase separation science in this blog.
+If you have a comment or suggestion for me about a post, please feel free to use the comment function at the bottom of each post.
+For your convenience, I have started adding a "home" icon to each post.
+Just click on the icon to return to the home page.

-Unfortunately, I had to switch off the mail function of this website since it became abused.
-But most of you will know how to contact me
+Unfortunately, I had to turn off the mail function of this site because it was being abused.
+But most of you will know how to contact me anyway.

 Gerard